Monash University, Clayton campus

 Studying abroad in Canada so far has been an exhilarating experience.
 I'm studying at Queen's University, in Kingston (ON), as part of my joint degree of Sociology and Global Sustainable Development.
 The experiences I've had have been unique and educational in so many different ways, from class field trips to independent travel around Canada.

-- Intercalated (Europe and Worldwide) - reduced fees paid to Warwick (for 2018/19, this was £1,350-£1,385 for Erasmus and Worldwide Study Abroad students; subject to change), and no tuition fees paid to your host institution.
+- Intercalated study abroad (at a university-wide partner insitutions) - reduced fees paid to Warwick, and no tuition fees paid to your host institution.
 If you are eligible for a student loan, you will continue to receive one, and may receive a higher amount as a result of studying abroad.
 Funding the cost of flights, accommodation, and living expenses remains your responsibility.
 Many countries stipulate health insurance as a required condition of a visa.
 More information available.